kubermatic/docs/content/kubermatic/v2.13/requirements/_index.en.md

 # Requirements

-Find out about the requirements for the operation of Kubermatic.
+Find out about the requirements for the operation of Kubermatic Kubernetes Platform(KKP).